Crack Overdose Signs, Symptoms, Effects, and Addiction Treatment

-Crack cocaine is the term for cocaine that has been processed with weak bases such as baking soda or ammonium salts, resulting in a hard “rock” form 1.
-While very similar in nature and effects, it is a much more potent form of cocaine—in fact, smoking crack has been associated with an increased risk of developing cocaine dependence compared to those using only powder cocaine 2.
-Nearly 5,500 people died in 2014 from crack/cocaine overdose.
-Knowing the signs and symptoms of crack overdose may help save a life 3.
+Crack cocaine is the term for cocaine that has been processed with weak bases such as baking soda or ammonium salts, resulting in a hard “rock” form.1 While the two are very similar in nature and effects, crack is a much more potent form of cocaine—in fact, smoking crack has been associated with an increased risk of developing cocaine dependence compared to using only powder cocaine.2 Nearly 5,500 people died in 2014 from crack/cocaine overdose.
+Knowing the signs and symptoms of crack overdose may help save a life.3

 Signs and Symptoms of Crack Overdose

 In most cases, crack overdose involves such severe and rapid escalation of symptoms that a person suffering from it can experience sudden death.
-In the event that a person survives the overdose by getting medical help right away, their body can incur extensive, lasting damage to their brain, heart, kidneys, and muscles 4.
+In the event that a person survives the overdose by getting medical help right away, their body can incur extensive, lasting damage to the brain, heart, kidneys, and muscles.4

 While it may seem obvious, using crack is the number one risk factor for overdose.
 A person can overdose their first time trying crack cocaine, especially if they are trying to “keep up” with a more experienced user.

 Combining crack with any other drug is another major risk factor for overdose.
-Depressant substances such as alcohol and heroin can dampen crack’s perceived effects, leading the user to take more of the drug and subsequently increasing the risk of adverse health effects.
+Depressant substances such as alcohol and heroin can dampen crack’s perceived effects, leading the user to take more of the drug and increasing their risk of experiencing adverse health effects.
 Learn more about how to help someone with a crack addiction.

 If you suspect that you or a friend is experiencing a crack overdose, call 911 for emergency help right away.
-The faster you get medical attention, the higher the chances of survival.
+The faster you get medical attention, the higher the chances of survival are.

-- Try to keep her body temperature down with cold compresses.
+- Try to keep his or her body temperature down with cold compresses.

-- If she is experiencing a seizure, make sure she is not around anything that could harm her further.
-Clear away any and all sharp things nearby and provide her with pillows to protect her head during the event.
+- If he or she is experiencing a seizure, make sure they are not around anything that could harm them further.
+Clear away any and all sharp things nearby and provide the person with pillows to protect their head during the event.

-- Stay with her until help arrives and monitor her condition.
+- Stay with the person until help arrives and monitor their condition.

-Many programs will also help you identify underlying reasons for your crack habit and teach you ways to cope without drugs and resist relapse.
+Many programs will also help you to identify underlying reasons behind your crack habit and teach you ways to cope without drugs and resist relapse.
 It’s never too late to get help and prevent crack overdose.
-Call us today at to take the first step.
+Please call American Addiction Centers (AAC) today free at to take the first step.